susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 	  </Directory>
 	</VirtualHost>

-Be sure to change the `ServerName` to match your subdomain.
+Be sure to change the `ServerName` value to match *your* subdomain.
+In this example, it's set to `helloworld.dwa15-practice.biz` but you'll need to change it to match your domain.

 Also, if necessary, adjust the `DocumentRoot` and `Directory` to point to the location of your `hello-world` directory.

+When you're done, save your changes to `000-defualt.conf`.

+(If for some reason you make a mistake in `000-default.conf`, [here's a copy of the original](https://gist.github.com/susanBuck/790ea5a0d1ad7d02e586).)

-To make these changes take effect, find the *Power Cycle* button on your Droplet settings to restart your server.
+To make your VirtualHost changes take effect, find the *Power Cycle* button on your Droplet settings to restart your server.

 <img src='http://making-the-internet.s3.amazonaws.com/vc-do-power-cycle@2x.png' class='' style='max-width:1033px; width:100%' alt='Digital Ocean Power Cycle'>